web2solutions/voodux/README.md

 ## The Problem

 Paradigms like `SPA (Single Page Application)`, `PWA (Personal Web Applications)` and `Serverless Applications` are, in fact, at least 10 years old.
-But the "enterprise web" advent is relatively younger.
+Not least, the "enterprise web" advent is nothing something new too.

 The web based softwares are in hype as it ever have been before.